NuriaValls/PSO-2RW-Applications/README.md

 ## Neural Network weights optimization

-In the folder [NN_PSO](https://github.com/NuriaValls/TFM_PSO/tree/master/NN_PSO) there are all the files needed to execute the optimization of the weights of a neural network given an architecture using the PSO algorithm.
+In the folder [NN_PSO](https://github.com/NuriaValls/TFM_PSO/tree/master/NN_PSO) there are all the files needed to execute the optimization of the weights of a neural network given an architecture and both a train and a test set using the PSO algorithm.

 ### Usage